-Created by Ross Macdonald
+Created by Kenneth Millar

-Pseudonym. of Kenneth Millar, aka John Ross Macdonald, John Macdonald
+Pseudonyms include Ross Macdonald, John Ross Macdonald, John Macdonald

 Legend has it that Canadian rocker Neil Young wrote “Cowgirl in the Sand,” “Cinammon Girl” and “Down by the River,” three of his best-known early songs, in one afternoon, while sick with the flu, and running a fever of 103.

-In a similar burst of legendary creativity, fellow Canadian Ken Millar wrote his first two private eye stories in one afternoon in late 1945, while serving in World War II on the Shipley Bay.
+In a similar burst of legendary creativity, fellow Canadian Ken Millar (well, half-Canadian) wrote his first two private eye stories in one afternoon in late 1945, while serving in World War II on the Shipley Bay.
 Like Young, Millar grew up in Winnipeg, and ended up rich and famous and living in sunny southern California (Young in Malibu, Millar an hour away in Santa Barbara).

 Millar, of course, would go on to find that fame as Ross Macdonald , one of the most celebrated private eye novelists of all time, while the detective hero of those two early stories, JOE ROGERS, would become Lew Archer.

 Macdonald wrote those two Joe Rogers stories, “Death By Air” and “Death By Water,” for a short story contest in Ellery Queen’s Mystery Magazine.
 The first one, retitled “Find the Woman,” wound up nabbing fourth place and $300 in prize money (some guy called William Faulkner came in second).
 The author, thinking the two stories were too similar, tossed the other story, “Death by Water,” in a box, where it apparently remained for decades, unpublished in his lifetime.
-And then it was discovered by Macdonald biographer Tom Nolan, who included it in the 2001 collection of lost Macdonald stories, Stranger in Town, which he edited.
+And then it was discovered by deep-diving Macdonald biographer Tom Nolan, who included it in the 2001 collection of lost Macdonald stories, Stranger in Town, which he edited.
 It was subsequently collected in The Archer Files (2015), which Nolan also edited.

-The stories are decent stabs at private eye fiction, but the dialogue’s a little stiff at times, and as a whole the stories aren’t as clever or well-written as the author’s later work.
+The stories are decent stabs at private eye fiction, even if the dialogue’s a little stiff at times, and as a whole the stories aren’t as clever or as well-written as the author’s later work.
 The plots, in particular, are on the thin side, although there’s some nice character development, and it’s clear that Millar is already aiming for bigger things, sprinkling the stories with hints of the sort of morality tales, often wrapped in family dysfunction, which were to become Macdonald’s bread and butter.

 “Death by Water” also involves a death by drowning (the title just might be a clue), in this case that of an elderly hotel resident.
 It’s also evident that Millar’s read his Hammett and his Chandler, but once again, the story feels underdeveloped and tentative at times, although the potential suggested is impressive.